1. Home

 7. Kupu A Pu’u (KAP)...

-KAP (Kupu Ā Pu’u) is a program only offered at Leeward CC Wai‘anae for students who are transitioning from incarceration, are participating in drug-treatment programs or those aging out of the state’s foster care program.
-It offers academic, personal, and financial support for students who want to commit to study in order to graduate.
+KAP (Kupu Ā Pu’u) is a program based at Leeward CC Wai‘anae that welcomes students from all backgrounds.
+While we are open to everyone, our primary focus is on supporting students who are transitioning from incarceration, participating in drug-treatment programs, or aging out of the state’s foster care system.
+The program provides academic, personal, and financial support to those committed to pursuing their education and graduating.

 How do I join KAP?